There are a few things to know about Aikido, and one is that the word Aikido means The Way of Harmony and Spirit. It does not mean learning to fight.

 We all have too much strength in our body and our mind.
 We are too powerful inherited from birth, and our life’s aim should be to suppress this until it has vanished if you do not you will not reach a level of enlightenment that you should be searching for.

 Remember it is an art for life!
 Your life and no-one else’s, so always train with this in mind.
+And, of course, there more that a few things to know about Aikido which you will learn along the path.

 If you need to fight in life, find another art.